ghsec/BurpRegexps/README.md

 # BurpRegexps
-Regexps for recon anddetecting Vulns by Burp( community | Pro ) version
+Regexps for recon and detecting vulns by Burp( community | Pro ) version